M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   ```csharp
   int count = list.Count;
   ```
   - Gets the number of nodes actually contained in the `LinkedList<T>`.
+This property is useful for obtaining the size of the list.

 ### Example Usage of LinkedList